How much will my credit rating go up or down? That is a very common question. But it’s often tricky to answer!

 If your main concern is wanting to get credit at a good interest rate, what matters is how each lender will assess your credit history.
-They don’t actually use the calculated credit scores!
-Some lenders mind a lot about things which don’t make a difference to your credit score.
+Lenders don’t actually use the calculated credit scores!
 So I’ve added some notes about how lenders tend to think about these situations.

 “Credit utilisation” shows how much of the credit limit that you are using at the moment.
-So if you have a limit of £5,000 on a credit card, your utilisation would be 20% if your balance is £1,000 and 80% with a balance of £4,000.
+If you have a limit of £5,000 on a credit card, your utilisation would be 20% if your balance is £1,000 and 80% with a balance of £4,000.

-Credit scoring gives you extra points if you are using a low amount and deducts points if you have a high utilisation:
+Credit scoring gives you extra points if you are using a low amount and deducts points if you have a high utilisation.
+All the numbers in this article are from Experian:

 - if your balance is under 30% of your limit, you gain 90 points.